FAQ - Applying

 Do I require professional experience when applying?

-Professional experience is not necessary for a successful application.
-You can start the ConREM Master's study programme directly after your Bachelor’s degree.
-However, if you can provide proof of more than two years of professional experience, you will be awarded a German-Finnish degree title.
-If you have less professional experience than this, you will only be awarded a degree title from HTW Berlin.
+If you can provide a proof of more than two years of professional experience, you will be awarded a German-Finnish degree title.
+However, you can still apply to the ConREM Master's study programme directly after your Bachelor’s degree, without two years of professional working experience.
+Nevetheless at this case, you will only be awarded a degree title from the HTW Berlin.

 Can I apply to the ConREM programme, if I only have a B2 English language certification (IELTS 6.5)?